“Affordable Loan Solution” Offers 3% Down Loan

 - They must purchase the home as their primary residence

-The loan was created to give potential FHA borrowers another option.
-This new loan could save borrowers over $100 a month in payments on a $150,000 30-year fixed rate mortgage near current rates, as compared to a similar FHA loan.
+The loan was created to give potential FHA borrowers another mortgage loan option.
+This new loan could save borrowers over $100 a month in payments on a $150,000 30-year fixed rate mortgage near current interest rates, as compared to a similar FHA loan.

 While an FHA loan has more flexible eligibility, those that meet the requirement for the “Affordable Loan Solution” loan may find that it is a better option for their budget.